-Internships in WiSe 2020/21 and SoSe 2021 may start remotely if the pandemic hinders a start in the host country.
+Internships in 2021 may start remotely if the pandemic hinders a start in the host country.
 Turn in your Erasmus application before the start of the virtual internship in order to receive a stipend of up to 18.50 EUR per day, should you be able to resume the internship in the host country (incl. quarantine).

 Further information is available in our FAQs.
 Please also read the DAAD's FAQs about Covid-19 (in German).

-Internships in the United Kingdom will remain eligible for a scholarship through the end of the SoSe 2022).
-However, please note the new entry and residency conditions for non-UK citizens for internships beginning 1 January 2021.
+Internships in the United Kingdom will remain eligible for a scholarship through the end of the WiSe 2022/23.
+However, please note the new entry and residency conditions for non-UK citizens for internships.